jeremybytes/go-for-csharp-dev/README.md

 This project assumes that you have both "go" (this was created with version 1.14.5) and "dotnet" (this was created with 5.0.101) installed.
 Visit [https://golang.org/doc/install](https://golang.org/doc/install) and [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download) to download the tools.
 In addition, I highly recommned using the "Go" extension with Visual Studio Code: [https://marketplace.visualstudio.com/items?itemName=golang.go](https://marketplace.visualstudio.com/items?itemName=golang.go).
 Samples should work on all platforms supported by the runtimes (Windows, macOS, and Linux).

 **/async** contains the Go program
-**/net-core-people-service** contains a .NET 5 service (used by the Go program)
+**/net-people-service** contains a .NET 5 service (used by the Go program)
+**/go-people-service** contains a Go service (equivalent to the .NET 5 service).
+This is mainly here to show how the service can be re-created using Go.

 The Go program is a console application that calls the .NET service and displays the output.
 In order to show concurrency, the application gets each record individually.

 Running the Service
 -------------------
-The .NET service can be started from the command line by navigating to the ".../net-people-service" directory and typing `dotnet run`.
+The **.NET service** can be started from the command line by navigating to the ".../net-people-service" directory and typing `dotnet run`.
 This provides endpoints at the following locations:

 * http://localhost:9874/people
 Provides a list of "Person" objects.
 This service will delay for 3 seconds before responding.
 Sample result: